 3. request for courses

 Please verify that the course you wish to take is offered in the term in which you are enrolled, then complete the course registration request form below.
 Submitting this form is a request to be registered in your desired course(s).
-Course registration for the 2020-21 Winter Session will officially begin on July 23, 2020, and Online Learning staff will add you to your requested courses(s) at that time.
-Course spaces are limited and submitting this request form is not a guarantee of enrollment in the course.
+Course registration for the 2021 Summer term will happen on April 6th, 2021.
+We will have course request information here in early March 2021.

 4. Wait for email confirmation